 Data Pathfinders and Backgrounders

-- Agricultural and Water Resources: This pathfinder is directed toward agricultural and water resource managers, decision makers, and anyone interested in using NASA data to monitor crop production or water availability.
-This pathfinder directs users to NASA Earth science datasets that can aid in forecasting future events or responding to ongoing events, such as drought.
+• Agriculture and Water Management: This Pathfinder is directed toward agricultural and water resource managers, decision makers, and anyone interested in using NASA data to monitor crop production or water availability

-- Water Quality: This pathfinder is geared to water quality managers and researchers who need to monitor bodies of water locally, regionally, and globally.
-It also helps those who are trying to determine the impacts of changes in water quality to ecosystems, humans, and the environment and to restore and protect coastal and surface waters.
+• Water Quality: This Pathfinder is geared to water quality managers and researchers who need to monitor bodies of water locally, regionally, and globally, and helps those who are trying to determine the impacts of changes in water quality to ecosystems, humans, and the environment and to restore and protect coastal and surface waters

 Backgrounders are informational articles providing deeper explanations of key topics in Earth science to aid in understanding data and data use.
 Helpful backgrounders are:

-- Essential Variables: Essential variables (EV) are variables known to be critical for observing and monitoring a given facet of the Earth system.
-Having a common set of accurate and sustained measurements with standards for data collection and dissemination ensures the usability of data across multiple platforms and agencies; many NASA missions collect data that meet EV requirements.
+• Essential Variables: Essential variables (EV) are variables known to be critical for observing and monitoring a given facet of the Earth system; having a common set of accurate and sustained measurements with standards for data collection and dissemination ensures the usability of data across multiple platforms and agencies

-- What is Remote Sensing?: Remote sensing is the acquiring of information from a distance.
-This backgrounder explains how remote sensors enable data-informed decision-making.
+• What is Remote Sensing?: Learn the basics of how remote sensors enable data-informed decision-making

 Articles and Data User Profiles

-Along with all the great data available through Earthdata Search and NASA's Distributed Active Archive Centers (DAACs), feature articles on the Earthdata website provide information about missions, data, and data applications related to agriculture, agronomy, and soil science.
-Our Data User Profiles show how individual scientists and researchers are using EOSDIS data and how these data are being applied in local communities.
+Along with all the great data available through Earthdata Search and NASA's Distributed Active Archive Centers (DAACs), feature articles on the Earthdata website provide information about missions, data, and data applications related to agriculture, crops, and water management.
+Data User Profiles show how individual scientists and researchers are using NASA Earth science data and how these data are being applied in local communities.

 Recent Articles